Submitted by alale on Thu, 05/25/2023 - 08:12

 Whatever audience you are serving is special to you and you'll want to give them what's best while creating a thriving community for them.

-The member portal is the area of the website that is accessible only to paying members(Your special audience) through a special login.
+The member portal is an exclusive area of the website.
+It’s accessible only to paying members, your special audience, through a unique login.

 With Member Lounge, (A 3 - part Membership website solution we create for our clients), the member area provides members with exclusive content and services, such as access to member-only events, resources, library, job discussion boards, etc..